Skip to main content

 Reality: If your site has fewer than 1,000 pages, crawl budget is almost never the issue.
 Focus on content quality and technical SEO basics.

-Myth #4: Lowering Crawl Rate in GSC Settings Helps
+Myth #4: You Can Control Crawl Rate in GSC Settings

 Myth #5: Crawl Stats Update in Real-Time